Safety Tips for Walkers

-- Ensure you have enough time to cross safely; continue watching for traffic as you cross.
+- Allow ample time to cross safely; watching for oncoming vehicles as you cross.

 - Make sure you are visible to drivers.
-Wear bright clothing during the day and wear reflective materials or use a flashlight at night.
+Wear bright clothing and reflective materials or use a flashlight.

-- When navigating in parking lots and neighborhoods, watch for cars entering or exiting driveways, or backing up in parking lots.
+- Watch for cars entering or exiting driveways, or backing up in parking lots.

-- 10. Avoid using alcohol and drugs when walking; they impair your abilities and can minimize your judgment on distances.
+- Don't drink alcohol or drugs when walking; they impair your abilities and can affect your judgment on distances.

-- Use extra caution when driving in at nighttime or bad weather when it may be harder to see pedestrians.
+- Use extra caution when driving at night or in bad weather when it may be harder to see pedestrians.

 - Be extra careful around crosswalks; slow down and be prepared to stop.